Why invest in SAP?

 Three reasons to invest in SAP:

-- Global market leader in enterprise business applications.
+- Global market leader in enterprise business applications and a leading enterprise cloud provider.
 Over 40 years of experience as a software provider

 For more information about SAP’s vision, mission, and strategy visit www.sap.com/corporate-en/our-company.